Thinking beyond borders.

 Transactions between related parties must be fair value for tax purposes.
 Where the tax authority does not consider that a transaction has been undertaken at fair value, the tax authority has the power to determine appropriate fair values, using a benchmarking methodology approved by the Government.

-According to General Tax Law of Mongolia “related parties” refers to entities authorized to directly and indirectly participate in management, control and property rights of any foreign and Mongolian legal entities.
+According to General Tax Law of Mongolia “related parties” refers to entities have ability to influence over transactions between them and economic results through participating directly and indirectly in management, control and property rights of one another.

 All business transactions in Mongolia are legislatively required to be settled in MNT.
 However, it is not unusual for prices to be quoted in other currencies (predominantly US dollars (USD)), particularly in international trade and the tourism industry.

 Currency regulation shall apply on transactions between two resident companies.
 The currency law clearly states that the “price of goods, work and service shall be expressed and settlement shall be conducted only in national currency within territory of Mongolia, and it is prohibited to set price, carry out settlement and run advertisement in foreign currencies or settlement units without official approval from Bank of Mongolia”.